Gas Furnaces

 Wood stoves are a greener form of energy and more efficient than gas furnaces.
 Some of these stoves can heat your entire home.
 The heat produced by these stoves varies from 8000 to 90000 BTU per hour.

-The Department of Energy has certified that this the cleanest form of energy in the market.
+The Department of Energy has certified this as the cleanest form of energy in the market.
 Installation of these stoves is easier compared to wood-burning stoves or conventional fireplaces.

 The pellets for this stove comprise a wood-based compound that could be either nut shells or corn husks.
-Before buying a pellet stove, you need to find out the correct size.
+Before buying a pellet stove, you must find the correct size.

 The maintenance requirements of pellet stoves are high.
-You need to either clean the stoves yourself or hire a professional to clean it annually, but the savings are worth it.
+You need to either clean the stoves yourself or hire a professional to clean them annually, but the savings are worth it.

 Solar Heating